 Over the last six months, we’ve placed over 1500 people from our DES program in new roles.
 Almost 20 per cent are living with anxiety or depression.

-2020 has been a tough year to be looking for work, but the market is beginning to improve.
+It’s been tough looking for work since the COVID-19 pandemic started, but the market is beginning to improve.
 Job adverts are beginning to build again and in August SEEK was advertising at 71% of pre-COVID levels.

 Nyssa DeWaard, our National Operations Manager for Employment Services, says, “We’re focusing on the opportunities that have come out of COVID-19 – business innovation, growth industries, flexible working and transferrable skills, to name but a few.
 The employment landscape is very different to how it was pre-COVID and it’s important we help those looking for work navigate the job market with confidence.”